 10. See the Christmas lights in the Lincolnwood Towers neighborhood

-One of my favorite family moments as a kid was piling in the car and driving around to see holiday lights in our neighborhood while the stereo played Christmas music.
+One of my favorite holiday traditions as a kid was piling in the car and driving around to see holiday lights in our neighborhood while the stereo played Christmas music.
 The Edgebrook/Sauganash neighborhood (essentially Pratt Avenue on the north, Edens Expressway on the east, Devon Avenue to the south, and Cicero Avenue on the west) has taken this to the next level, creating a neighborhood Christmas light experience like no other.
 It’s the perfect family event and no one will complain they’re cold.